GreyHatBeard/m365-etiquette/docs/By-service/teams.md

 - Use Chat in the Microsoft Teams Mobile App in the same way you would use WhatsApp
 - Set Out of Hours to mute notifications when you are not working

+#### Offline chat

+- Keep to slightly longer messages so the person is not bombarded when you/they go back online
+- Definitely don't just say hello and wait until they reply
+- Don't make it as long email, that is what email is for

 ###	Status

 #### Do Not Disturb (DND)